 All residents in Ambulatory blocks attend this weekly session.
 Here residents learn core ambulatory medicine topics in a flipped classroom style approach.
 This time slot also houses our Evidence-Based Medicine (EBM) curriculum where residents learn to appropriately appraise journal articles.

 Intern Morning Report

 Case discussion for interns focused on ensuring a standardized approach to history-taking, physical exam, formulating differential diagnosis and developing comprehensive summary statements.
 Here we review illness scripts for diagnoses to ensure we are on the right track with clinical reasoning.
+In addition, interns review practical and high yield topics such as Documentation, Workflow, EMR, and Communication Skills.
 This conference is moderated by our chief residents with core faculty present.

 Medicine Grand Rounds

 A weekly conference that brings together Medicine faculty and subspecialists to hear about key topics and advancements in Internal Medicine and Internal Medicine subspecialties.
 Selected speakers include Englewood Hospital faculty and visiting professors from all over the country.
 Some other conferences held during this time are the following:

 - Patient Safety Conference: This is a multidisciplinary conference presented in a “grand rounds” format.
 After going through our robust Patient Safety training, each PGY3 resident is responsible for performing a root-case-analysis of a patient who sustained an adverse outcome.
 The goal of this conference is to identify break-downs in our system and identify ways to provide safer patient care.